thirumurthy/gym/README.md

 Mysql

 # Copyright and license
 Gym Management Application is an open source project by Thirumurthy that is licensed under MIT.
-Thirumurthy reserves the right to change the license of future releases.